 We advise choosing a pattern that’s forgiving of hairline cracks so that the minimal effects from the weather and time don’t show.
 The hard finish of a concrete patio gives it a beautiful, clean appearance when it’s new, but it can also show wear and tear more quickly than individual brick pavers do.
 Repairs and maintenance can be quite an extensive process because you’ll need to repair an entire area instead of just one single stone.
 Heavy-duty equipment such as a jackhammer may be required to do this work, too.

 Pavers vs Concrete: Which Is Better Value For Money?

-If you’ve been thinking about installing a new patio or pathway but you’re still not sure which style is going to be best for your home, give Prince William Home Improvement a call at 703-492-1294.
-You can discuss climate, budget and your specific needs or set up a free estimate with one of our friendly team.
+If you’ve been thinking about having installers add on a new outdoor patio or concrete driveway but you’re worried about higher costs, give our home improvement contractor team a call at 703-492-1294.
+We can discuss patio materials, estimated initial costs and your specific needs.
+Set up a free in-home consultation with one of our friendly team members today.